jyo3003/ScoreCraft/README.md

 Once you have installed the required software and set up the MySQL database, you can follow the setup instructions provided in the [Setup Instructions](#setup-instructions) section to clone the repository and run ScoreCraft on your local machine.

+4. Install mvn using homebrew(Mac).
+    Update Homebrew: Before installing Maven, it's a good idea to update Homebrew to ensure you have the latest formulae and package versions.
+You can do this by running: brew update
+    Install Maven: Once Homebrew is updated, you can install Maven by running: brew install maven
+    Verify Installation: After the installation is complete, you can verify that Maven is installed correctly by running: mvn -v
+    This command should display the Maven version and other information if the installation was successful.

 ## Setup Instructions

 1. _Clone the Repository:_